Electrical safety in the home

 Checking to see if your switchboard (meter box) has ceramic type fuses?

 Many people do not realise that all smoke alarms (both battery operated and 240v mains powered) have a maximum life span of 10 years, records of dates when smoke alarms are installed should be kept to ensure that smoke alarms are replaced after 10 years of operation.
-Photo - Electric type smoke alarms have better smoke detection capabilities for slow smouldering fires common with synthetic materials burning such as furniture or carpets.
-Where as ionisation smoke alarms detect flame driven smoke such as fires occuring in the kitchen.
+Photo - Electric type smoke alarms have better smoke detection capabilities for slow smoldering fires common with synthetic materials burning such as furniture or carpets.
+Where as ionization smoke alarms detect flame driven smoke such as fires occurring in the kitchen.

-Installing hard wired (240V mains powered), rather than battery operated smoke alarms allows the owner to 'interconnect' mulitple smoke alarms in the house to allow warning of a fire if detected by one smoke alarm to trigger other connected smoke alarms in other areas of the house.
+Installing modern smoke alarms (240V or lithium battery) allow the owner to 'interconnect' multiple smoke alarms in the house ( a minimum of 1 smoke alarm for each level in the house is recommended) to allow warning of a fire if detected by one smoke alarm to trigger other interconnected smoke alarms on different levels or other areas of the house.

 Ceramic Fuses (Rewireable fuses)

-These fuses have poor arc-quenching characteristics often resulting in fies and explosions under short-circuit conditions.
+These fuses have poor arc-quenching characteristics often resulting in fires and explosions under short-circuit conditions.